joesingo/tom_education/doc/timelapses.md

 The `normalise_background` setting prevent the 'flickering' that can occur when there are differences in the background brightness across the input files, but significantly increases processing time.
 Is is disabled by default.

+The `crop` setting can be used to 'zoom in' on the target in the centre of each frame of the timelapse.

 ## Management Command